SparkleMalone/CarbonBudget/README.md

   return(Gt_C)
 }
 ```
-#Challenge
+# Challenge:

-Create a function that can convert from gigatonnes of CO2 to gigatonnes of C. Use Table 1 in Friedlingstein et al., (2023).
+Create a function that can convert from gigatonnes of CO<sup>2</sup> to gigatonnes of C. Use Table 1 in Friedlingstein et al., (2023).
 Put this function into a script and save it.
 Upload your script to canvas for Assessment 1.

 Bonus: Create a generic function to convert all units in table 1 to gigatonnes of C.